miguelgrinberg/microdot/docs/extensions.rst

 The WebSocket extension gives the application the ability to handle WebSocket requests.
-The :func:`with_websocket <microdot.websocket.with_websocket>` decorator is used to mark a route handler as a WebSocket handler, which receives a WebSocket object as a second argument.
-The WebSocket object provides ``send()`` and ``receive()`` methods to send and receive messages respectively.
+The :func:`with_websocket <microdot.websocket.with_websocket>` decorator is used to mark a route handler as a WebSocket handler.
+Decorated routes receive a WebSocket object as a second argument.
+The WebSocket object provides ``send()`` and ``receive()`` asynchronous methods to send and receive messages respectively.

 Example::